bazelbuild/starlark/spec.md

 ### Bytes literals

-A Starlark bytes literal denotes a bytes value, and looks like a string literal, in any of its various forms (single-quoted, double-quoted, triple-quoted, raw) preceded by the letter `b`.
+A Starlark bytes literal denotes a bytes value, its type is `bytes`, and looks like a string literal, in any of its various forms (single-quoted, double-quoted, triple-quoted, raw) preceded by the letter `b`.